r3v0xdev/digining-site/README.md

 First site, testing how github works, currently site works best on desktop, it's subject to change in future after making some amendmends or taking a full rewrite of code

 To be done ⚡

-- RWD
+- RWD ✅
 - Add more than landing page
-- Log in
+- Log in design ✅
 - Footer ✅
-- Restructurize files (scss to be split into few files, with values that are used commonly, add color palete etc.)
+- Restructurize files (scss to be split into few files, with values that are used commonly, add color palete etc.) ✅
 - And more

 Design of the site was inspired from Samsul Hanan at [Dribble](https://dribbble.com/)